 The catch here is that there's always going to be a chance that the app you're running on your device might not have been optimised for notched displays.
 This can lead to frustrating situations where you can’t access part of a critical part of the screen due to the positioning of the cutout.

 To try and reduce these problems, Google introduced several new rules for Android developers in 2018.
 They mandate that a single edge can contain at most one cutout and a maximum of two cutouts total.
 They also ask that cutouts not be placed on the longer edges of the display.

 The implementation of these guidelines has reduced some of the growing pains around notched displays but not eliminated them outright.

 What Kinds of Notch Are There?

-Though it wasn’t the first notched smartphone display to hit the market, the wedge-like notch found in the iPhone X and subsequent Apple’s devices was the first such screen to break into the popular consciousness.
-It's by far the most popular type of notched display out there.
+Though it wasn’t technically the first notched smartphone display to hit the market, the wedge-like notch found in the iPhone X and subsequent Apple’s devices was the first such screen to break into the popular consciousness.
+It's by far the most well-known type of notched display out there.
 When people think smartphone notch, they're usually thinking of this specific take on the formula.

 As with all notched displays, the advantage of a teardrop versus a wedge is that you’re getting slightly more screen space.
 However, opting for a teardrop display can sometimes lead to compromises on the front-facing camera.
 For example, Huawei’s Mate 20 features this design but loses the 3D Face Unlock found in the Mate 20 Pro as a result.